lodsb/chroemli/README.md

 ## Hardware

-I used a vanilla Raspberry Pi Pico board plus the Adafruit MIDI Featherwing, plus two switches and pull-down resistors (10k Ohm).
+I used a vanilla Raspberry Pi Pico board and the Adafruit MIDI Featherwing, plus two switches and pull-down resistors (10k Ohm).
 You can also use the Adafruit RP2040 Board and get some colorful feedback when midi messages are sent via the inbuilt NeoPixel.
 You can see/change the pin-assignment in [src/common.h](https://github.com/lodsb/chroemli/blob/master/src/common.h).
 The MIDI shield is connected to Serial1 and the switches to GPIO 7 & 8.

 Dirty Prototype: